 3. Split the database into a front end and a backend

 Put the “-data” copy on a shared networked drive available to all users.
 Put the front end on all the users’ computers.
 Now link the two databases.
+Use our automatic Microsoft Access table re-link tool to re-link the tables on the end-users computers.
 This is the starting point for the next steps.

 4. Compact the Database

 Regularly compacting the database can keep it running smoothly.
 In the early days of Access it was vital to do this otherwise the database would corrupt and fall over regularly.
 Nowadays, compacting re-creates the indexes as well as checking the integrity of the database.